mapbox/rio-color/README.md

 #### `rio_color.operations`

 The following functions accept and return numpy `ndarrays`.
 The arrays are assumed to be scaled 0 to 1.
-In some cases, the input array is assumed to be in a certain colorspace with the axis order as (bands, columns, rows); other image processing software may use the (columns, rows, bands) axis order.
+In some cases, the input array is assumed to be in the RGB colorspace.

+All arrays use rasterio ordering with the shape as (bands, columns, rows).
+Be aware that other image processing software may use the (columns, rows, bands) axis order.

 * `sigmoidal(arr, contrast, bias)`
 * `gamma(arr, g)`